Loading...

 Transfer pricing methods are only as strong as the analysis underneath them.
 The most defensible files tend to share three traits:

 If you want to tighten benchmarking execution specifically, start with the benchmarking study guide and the quantitative screening filters playbook.
+The AI in transfer pricing framework explains how to use automation for evidence and screening while retaining professional approval over method selection and conclusions.

 There is no default "best" method.
 The OECD framework asks for the most appropriate method for the particular case, given reliability of comparables and data.
 However, the OECD does maintain a hierarchy: traditional transaction methods (CUP, RPM, cost plus) are preferred over profit methods when both can be applied with equal reliability, and a reliable CUP takes priority over all other methods.
 In practice, TNMM is common because net margin data is frequently available—but prevalence does not mean automatic correctness.